Kenneth Edward Untener: Early life

 Kenneth Untener was born in Detroit, Michigan, on August 3, 1937, the seventh of nine children.
 His family lived on Belle Isle, where his father worked for the recreation department.
-Kenneth Untener attended the Sacred Heart Seminary in Detroit, followed by St. John's Seminary in Plymouth, Michigan.
+Kenneth Untener attended the Sacred Heart Seminary in Detroit, followed by St. John's Provincial Seminary in Plymouth, Michigan.

 Untener played golf, ice hockey, and handball.
 In 1962, while playing handball, he broke his right leg.
 Due to complications from a genetic deformity to his ankle, doctors were forced to amputate his leg below the knee.
 Untener wore a prosthesis for the rest of his life.
 Untener took this view of the amputation,“A deformed leg was socially awkward.
 A wooden leg is not. … You can kid about it.
 But the experience of my leg was most valuable to me.
 I think I know something of what it’s like to be the only woman in a room of men or the only black among whites.
 I know what it’s like to be noticed.
 I’ve been made sensitive to that.”